kptdev/kpt/site/reference/pkg/init/README.md

   Short description of the package. (default "sample description")

 --name
-  The Package name.
+  The package name.
 Defaults to the directory base name.

 --keywords
   A list of keywords describing the package.